hclark90/addisoncountyfielddays/content/exhibits/Beef_Working_Steer_Ox.md

 - Steer and Ox Classes *3-*10.

 ## BEEF SHOW CLASSES
-Classes are for all recognized beef breeds.
+Classes are for all recognized BEEF breeds.

 YOUTH SHOW FITTING CLASSES
 - Senior Division